zorrzai/admissibility-protocol/README.md

 ## Changelog

 - **v1.2 — July 2026.** Hardening for institutional and standards-body scrutiny.
-Added: architecture-neutrality clause; the falsifiable claim and refutation invitation; governance and conflict-of-interest section; held-out-set construction methodology; scoring-objectivity, blind/independent-scoring, and author-scoring rules; comparator-disclosure and multi-model requirement; the burned-set clarification; and an indicative regulatory mapping updated for the 17 April 2026 revised US model-risk guidance (SR 26-2).
-Revised: the versioning scheme; the origination clause (from an axiom to a measured question); and the admissibility statement (from a claim of the standard to a claim the system under test must substantiate). **No dimension and no pass criterion was changed; D1–D7 and their thresholds are identical to v1.1.**
+Added: architecture-neutrality clause; the falsifiable claim and refutation invitation; governance and conflict-of-interest section; held-out-set construction methodology; scoring-objectivity, blind/independent-scoring, and author-scoring rules; comparator-disclosure and multi-model requirement; the burned-set clarification; and an indicative regulatory mapping updated for the 17 April 2026 revised US model-risk guidance (SR 26-2). **A related-work / prior-art appendix was added.** Revised: the versioning scheme; the origination clause (from an axiom to a measured question); and the admissibility statement (from a claim of the standard to a claim the system under test must substantiate). **No dimension and no pass criterion was changed; D1–D7 and their thresholds are identical to v1.1.**
 - **v1.1 — July 2026.** D7 revised to cite prior work on tool-invocation evaluation (When2Call, NAACL 2025) and to clarify the distinction between capability measurement and control.
 - **v1.0 — July 2026.** Initial publication.